avatarwin/new-comment-dwim/README.rst

 non-lisp commenting styles, emacs's comment-dwim doesn't have this limitation, and it would be better if this didn't too.

-4-semicolon forms (usually used for top-of-file style comment regions) aren't currently addressed.

-If a semicolon exists inside code when trying to add an 'end of line' style comment, the functions currently get confused about where the insert point should be (it *should* insert a semicolon, space and position the cursor for writing a comment at the end of the line; currently it jumps the cursor to the existing semicolons, assuming it to be an existing comment. **it can also currently insert a space, which could break your use of semicolons in a string, be careful in this case**
+If a semicolon exists inside code when trying to add an 'end of line' style comment, the functions currently get confused about where the insert point should be (it *should* insert a semicolon, space and position the cursor for writing a comment at the end of the line; currently it jumps the cursor to the existing semicolons, assuming it to be an existing comment.

 License
 =======